COMMON MYTHS FROM HISTORY EXPLODED

 The Mary Rose sank on her maiden voyage

-The Spanish learnt to smoke tobacco from indigenous people.
-It is believed that English sailors adopted the habit about 1564 (Walter Raleigh was born in 1552).
-At any rate smoking tobacco in clay pipes was already quite common in England by the time Walter Raleigh was an adult.
+The Spanish learned to smoke tobacco from indigenous people.
+It is believed that English sailors adopted the habit in about 1564 (Walter Raleigh was born in 1552).
+At any rate, smoking tobacco in clay pipes was already quite common in England by the time Walter Raleigh was an adult.
+There is also no evidence that Raleigh introduced potatoes into England.
+Potatoes are native to South America.
+The Spanish took them to Europe.
+From Spain, potatoes spread to England and Ireland.

 When the Tudors ate meat at feasts they threw the bones onto the floor for dogs to eat

-In the 16th century such behaviour was unacceptable.
-In the 16th century dogs were not allowed at feasts and when you ate meat you placed the bones in a special dish.
+In the 16th century, such behavior was unacceptable.
+In the 16th century, dogs were not allowed at feasts and when you ate meat you placed the bones in a special dish.

 Witches were burned

 This is unlikely to be true.
-In 1645-46 Matthew Hopkins was paid to 'discover' witches in East Anglia and was undoubtedly responsible for the deaths of many innocent people.
-However he fell from favour in 1646 when a clergymen called John Gaule wrote about him and denounced him.
+In 1645-46 Matthew Hopkins was paid to ‘discover’ witches in East Anglia and was undoubtedly responsible for the deaths of many innocent people.
+However, he fell from favor in 1646 when a clergyman called John Gaule wrote about him and denounced him.
 Hopkins is believed to have died in 1647.

-However nobody in the 17th century wrote that Hopkins was tried and executed or that he was lynched.
+However, nobody in the 17th century wrote that Hopkins was tried and executed or that he was lynched.
 That story arose much later.
-Instead in the middle of the 17th century, somebody who actually knew Hopkins, wrote that he died of natural causes.
+Instead in the middle of the 17th century, somebody who knew Hopkins wrote that he died of natural causes.
 That is much more likely.

 Only women were executed for witchcraft